denten-books/plain-text/main.md

 has tied its fate to that of an increasingly vanishing pastime--the leisurely reading of poetry and fiction, of a specific kind, holding a privileged form, sold in preferred manner.

+Hampered by an artificially-limited field of activity, the study of literature excavates a small, sacred patch on tip of an immense textual iceberg.
+The results of all that iceberg-digging sink to join the mass of its submerged and unexcavated bottom.
+Texts multiply and produce other texts: that's more or less the point of Roland Barthes's 250-page exegesis of a 30 page short story by Honoré de Balzac.
+Despite my fond appreciation of Barthes as a scholar, I suspect that exponential growth and diminishing returns will eventually (if not already) make such relentlessly exogesic mode of scholarship unsustainable.
+The value of each new "Barthes" and associated commentary plummets as texts multiply exponentially, quickly reaching the human limits of comprehension.
+There no winners in such an arm race between footnotes, only eventual irrelevance.

 The logic Said's eloquent defense of the aesthetic merely continues a tradition of exclusionary distinction-making, which before Said denied writers like